openhie/instant/README.md

 yarn docker:instant init core covid19surveillance -c="../who-covid19-surveillance-package"
 ```

 Urls are supported.
-The custom package will be downloaded and then mounted to the instanst instance.
+The custom package will be downloaded and then mounted to the instant instance.

 `-c="https://github.com/jembi/who-covid19-surveillance-package"`

 > Only github repos and urls pointing to files with extensions "zip" and "tar.gz"

+> Packages that are nested in folders can also be mounted by specifying the path or url of the root folder.
+Packages can be nested 5 levels down.
+For example one can mount a package within the following folder `test/test1/test2/test3/test4/package` by using the path to the `test` folder.
+This also allows us to mount multiple packages contained in a folder by specifying the path to that folder.

 ### Docker or Kubernetes without the Instant OpenHIE repo